 - Radiation oncologist: Radiation oncologists are physicians who are responsible for the medically appropriate and technically correct radiation treatment of patients with cancer.
 All of our radiation oncologists are board-certified in therapeutic radiology by the American Board of Radiology, licensed by the New York State Department of Health, and comply with the American College of Radiology standards of care.

 - Hospitalist: These hospital-based general physicians assist your attending physician with your care.

 - Fellows: These licensed physicians have completed residencies in a medical specialty and are now performing advanced training in a subspecialty.

 - Residents: These physicians have completed medical school, received their MD certifications, and are training in a specialty area; first-year residents are called interns.

 Our nurses are the heart of Roswell Park Comprehensive Cancer Center.
 Among the nurses who will assist you are:

-- Nurse practitioners (NPs): These are advanced practice nurses who hold RN degrees and graduate degrees in nursing specialties.
-They are licensed to write prescriptions within their specialty in New York State.
-Many of our NPs hold national board certification in specialties such as adult health (ANP) or family health (FNP) through the American Nurses Credentialing Center (ANCC).
+- Nurse practitioners (NPs): Nurse practitioners are advanced practice nurses – RNs with graduate degrees in nursing specialties and extensive clinical training.
+In NY, they may practice without supervision, are licensed to write prescriptions within their specialty, and can diagnose and treat their patients.
+They are considered primary care providers though they need a written collaborative agreement with a licensed physician.
+Many of our NPs hold national board certification in specialties) through the American Nurses Credentialing Center (ANCC).